 The Centre for Sexual Violence Response, Support & Education facilitates support, services and accommodations for those who have experienced sexual violence for all York students, staff and faculty.

-The York Federation of Students (YFS) offers services for undergraduate students, including academic advocacy, a health and dental plan, various campaigns as well as discounted TTC passes and event tickets.
+The York Federation of Students (YFS) offers services for undergraduate students, including academic advocacy, a health and dental plan, and student clubs.

 The York University Graduate Students' Association (YUGSA) is organized around principles of accessibility, social justice, and equity as it works to improve the learning, teaching, and working environments for all graduate students at York University.
 The YUGSA is dedicated to providing advocacy and support to all members across various graduate departments on this campus.
 As a student union, the YUGSA is committed to representing graduate students’ diverse interests and defending and advancing students’ and workers’ rights across and beyond York’s campuses.

-TBLGAY provides services to York University's trans, bisexual, lesbian, asexual and gay communities and their friends.
+Trans Bisexual Lesbian Gay Asexual at York (TBLGAY) provides services to York University's trans, bisexual, lesbian, asexual and gay communities and their friends.
 TBLGAY offers support, social, political and educational programming, a safe place, community referrals, and a small resource library.
+They can be reach at email@example.com.